SergeyNowitzki/OtusNetDesign/README.md

 - Convergence (When the network scale is large, the convergence speed of ISIS is much faster than that of OSPF.
 When changes occur on the network segment where a node in an area resides, PRC algorithm is triggered, ensuring fast route convergence and low route calculation cost.)
 - Complexity (ISIS areas are classified into level1 and level2, the backbone area of ISIS is relatively flexible.)

-All Spines switches will be L2/L1 type and all Leafs swithces will be L1-type in their own Area.
+All Spines switches can be L2/L1 type and all Leafs swithces can be L1-type in their own Area.
 L1 type for Leafs allows us to avoid an overwhelming number of routes in a routing table.
-Leafs will receive only defoult routes from Spines.
+In this case Leafs will receive only defoult routes from Spines.
 As far as Spine switches are connected with each other in a single broadcast domain through Switch it allows exchange routing information between all L2-type devices.
-This approach is a benifit of IS-IS - Scalability.
 A network infrastructure can be easily scaled up.

+If we consider to use IS-IS in spine/leaf two-layer architecture implementation within one POD without using interconnection between Spines switches we have to apply L2-type to all Clos devices.
+This is step also provides us opportubity to recieve more specific prefixes from all devices to use routing domain more flexible.
+All Leafs switches will be in the